computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 Every advanced basic lifestyle choice is a coping strategy, a means to overcome the basic fact that life is just basic -- basic to the extent that it could do without us.

-Basics and advanced basics, even if they look nothing alike, both act and think in ways that converge on existing referents.